UMN-CMS/ldmx-scripts/batch/README.md

 ```
 ./ldmx_write_jobs.py -h
 ```
 Skim through this list to double check that the arguments given to the jobs make sense.
+You can technically run `ldmx_write_jobs.py` from anywhere, so again it is helpful to add a bash alias to your `.bashrc`:
+`alias ldmx-write-jobs='python /local/cms/user/$USER/ldmx/ldmx-scripts/batch/ldmx_write_jobs.py'`.

 ## Submit the Job List